noshagit/Boxxle/README.md

 ## Features

 - Multiple levels with increasing difficulty.
-- Undo and reset button to help you solve puzzles.
+- Undo, reset and skip button to help you solve puzzles.
 - Simple and intuitive controls.
 - Binding controls
 - Stunning pixel art to enhance the visual appeal of the game some are animated